joshpeterson/joshpeterson.github.io/_posts/2013-07-23-a-brief-introduction-to-syllogisms.md

 ========================
 It is often difficult to be certain about a conclusion, since the space of possible arguments against the conclusion may be vast.

-Syllogisms rather nicely limit that seemingly infinite spaces of arguments to a relevant finite space.
+Syllogisms rather nicely limit that seemingly infinite space of arguments to a relevant finite space.
 Often all of the arguments in that finite space can be examined, which may then provide us with more confidence about the conclusion.

 When the conclusion will be become the foundation for other decisions, confidence in its correctness is of paramount importance.